fitowashere/holbertonschool-cyber_security/network_security/0x02_active_reconnaissance/README.md

 - Follow the exact output format specified
 - Make sure Wappalyzer is properly installed and enabled in your browser
 - When saving flags or paths, ensure there are no extra spaces or characters
+- Be mindful of web application security testing best practices
+- Verify all findings before submitting

 ## License
 This project is part of the Holberton School curriculum.